jennyfisher/jennyfisher.github.io/index.md

 ### News

+- I am excited to have accepted a new (part-time) position as the Associate Dean Equity, Diversity and Inclusion in the UOW Faculty of Science, Medicine and Health!
+- Daniel Saeed joins us as a new Honours student, working jointly with ANSTO.
+Welcome Daniel!
+- I presented our work using unique datasets combined with atmospheric models to understand the chemistry and composition of the Southern Hemisphere atmosphere for the NOAA Chemical Sciences Laboratory seminar series.
 - Sam Limbrey was awarded a 2019 ACEDD Scholar Award in recognition of his outstanding scholarship in the Bachelor of Science (Honours) - the same week that he submitted his Honours thesis!
 Congratulations, Sam!
 - Sandra Koenigseder arrived from Germany to start her PhD.
 Sandra will primarily be working with [Tim Barrows](https://scholars.uow.edu.au/display/tim_barrows) on tidewater glaciers, using climate model output.
 A nice opportunity for some interdisciplinary research!
 - Dr Jesse Greenslade has officially completed his PhD.
 Following an APR internship, he is now a contract employee at the Bureau of Meteorology.
 Congratulations, Jesse!